Here's a link to some of the books and book chapters I've written on Amazon.com.

 Like us, these endangered, ancient sea turtles are caught up in a disaster of someone else’s making.
 The timing is brutal for all.
 Things will likely get much worse, but there is some hope.
 The “turtle huggers,” like me, are legion … and dedicated.
 We care about our neighbors, passionately.
 It could take a while, but the work must get done.
 If you can’t be on the front line, please support those who are.

 For our part, Fabien Cousteau and I are in El Salvador launching the Billion Baby Turtles Project in close partnership with our colleagues at FUNZEL, the premier wildlife conservation group protecting sea turtles in El Salvador.
-Over the next decade, we will release a billion baby turtles around the world, to help rebuild populations decimated by unchecked human activities, like egg collecting, bottom-trawling, and, of course, oil spills.
+Over the next decade, we will aspire to release a billion baby turtles around the world, to help rebuild populations decimated by unchecked human activities, like egg collecting, bottom-trawling, and, of course, oil spills.

 In the coming years, we’ll learn a lot about the impact of massive oil spills on sensitive species and ecosystems, as we do every time a spill like this happens.
 Study upon scientific study will be forthcoming.
 Hopefully, they and this crisis will lead us to the clean energy future.
 Meanwhile, wherever you are, I urge you to get beyond politics and fight for a clean, healthy, oil-free ocean for turtles, for fishermen, and for yourself.

 And, of course, fly your sea turtle flag high.